IB DP Biology- C1.3 Photosynthesis - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-The graph shows the absorption spectra of chlorophyll a and b across various wavelengths (400–700 nm).
+The graph shows the absorption spectra of chlorophyll a and b across the wavelength range of 400–700 nm.

-- Chlorophyll a (solid line) shows two main peaks:
+- Chlorophyll a (solid line) shows two main absorption peaks:

 - One in the blue-violet region (~430 nm)